thekr1s/esp8266_wordclock/hardware/README.md

     - Select all elements
     - File -> Export -> Autodesk DXF 2d
 - Import the .STEP file into Fusion for creating the DXF file of gcode
-- Gcode
+- G-code
-    - Create A body by setting the hight
+    - Create A body by setting the Hight
     - Switch to manufacture
     - start creating the Gcode
 - DXF: